keithzhou/InferencePGM/README.md

 InferencePGM
 ============

-reproduce results in paper "A Comparison of Algorithms for Inference and Learning in Probabilistic Graphical Models "
+This project aims to reproduce results in paper "A Comparison of Algorithms for Inference and Learning in Probabilistic Graphical Models" by Brendan J. Frey